desduggan/desduggan.github.io/_posts/2014-9-08-How-to-Use-SSH-Keys.md

 Now, you should have two files in `~/.ssh`, one with a file extension of .pub (your public key) and the other without (your private key).

+## Using SSH Keypairs

 **Using your SSH keys for Authentication**

 Use the following command to tell ssh to use your new ssh key.

 	$ ssh-add ~/.ssh/<YourKey>

+Then, to "install" your keypair with a server, use the ssh-copy-id command.

+	$ ssh-copy-id <username>@<host>

+The above command will install your public key into the remote machine's `authorized_keys` file within ~/.ssh, thereby allowing you to use the key with you try to gain access to the server.

 **Using SSH with Github**